 Stability scores how well the mount stays connected to the car.
 We found that the most stable mount was the Scosche MagicMount Pro Dash.
-It's adhesive back held strong to wherever we put it, and had the side benefit of being very versatile in its placement.
+It's adhesive back held fast to whatever we put it on, and included the side benefit of being very versatile in its placement location.

 Just behind the Scosche was the IOttie Easy one-touch 4 Vent mount, the most stable of the vent mounts.
 The IOttie attaches to the vent, then clamps down with a threaded tightening mechanism.
 That threaded tightening mechanism is also employed to lock the swivel mount.
-Making on-the-fly adjustments is very difficult, but once you find the angle you like and lock it down, it won't be going anywhere.
+Making on-the-fly adjustments is very difficult, but once you find the angle you like and lock it down, it's not going anywhere.

-On smooth roads, the Scosche MagicMount Pro VNT and Maxboost Magnetic were stable enough, but when the terrain got rough, they tended to fall off the quickest.
-That's because they slip into the vent with no additional clamping mechanism.
+On smooth roads, the Scosche MagicMount Pro VNT and Maxboost Magnetic were stable enough, but when the terrain got rough, they seemed to be the first to fall off.
+That's because they slip into the vent with any supplemental clamping mechanism.

 Ease of Installation

 It seems like it should be simple enough to install a car phone mount.
 Across the board, the magnetic mounts took the longest to install the first time.
 First, you have to put the magnetic back on your phone or phone case.
-This took an average of two minutes to clean the phone for a stable connection, line up the placement just so, and then finally stick it on.
-Consequently reinstalling mounts that employ magnets is much faster than installing them the first time.
-All the magnetic mounts were fast to install if you exclude installing the magnetic back; nothing took more then a minute.
+This took an average of two minutes to clean the phone for a reliable connection, line up the placement just so, and then finally stick it on.
+Consequently, reinstalling mounts that employ magnets is much faster than installing them the first time.
+All the magnetic mounts were fast to install if you exclude installing the magnetic back — none taking more than a minute.

 Ease of use

-This measures the day-to-day use of the mount, putting on and taking off your phone, and how the phone moves if you tap or swipe it while it's mounted.
+This metric assesses the day-to-day operation of the mount, the ease of putting on and taking off your phone, and how the phone moves if you tap or swipe it while it's mounted.
 Here, the Scosche MagicMount Pro Dash B took the top spot again.
-The adhesive is strong enough that you don't need to fuss with your technique when taking the phone off — just pull it off in any direction.
+The adhesive is strong enough that you don't have to fuss with your tactics when taking the phone off — just pull it off in any direction.
 With the other magnetic mounts, you need to use a twist and pull motion to ensure the mount stays attached to the vent.
 With the Scosche, the phone is also stable to the touch.

 Here, we look at how likely your phone is to fall off during operation and how likely you are to drop your phone accidentally while putting it on or taking it off the mount.
 All the cradle style mounts were the most secure.
 Among them, the MPOW Air Vent Car Mount Pro edged out the BEAM Car vent phone holder and the IOttie Easy one-touch 4 vent mount for top honors.

 The MPOW securely holds the phone while in operation.
 Also, when you take the phone out of the mount, the wings open slowly, which gives you ample time to grab the phone before it falls.
-The downside is it does take longer to remove your phone.
-If you want something that opens and closes faster and has the same security, look toward either model from IOttie.
+The downside is that it takes longer to remove your phone.
+If you want something that opens and closes faster and offers the same security, look toward either model from IOttie.

-It can seem overwhelming with over a thousand car phone mounts on the market.
-Hopefully, we helped you narrow it down to the best option for your needs.
-Once you decide whether you want a vent, dash, or windshield mount, it's then largely a question of how easy you want it to be to install and remove the mount, and how secure you want it to hold your phone.
+It might seem overwhelming with over a thousand car phone mounts on the market.
+Hopefully, we helped you narrow it down to the best model for your needs.
+Once you decide whether you want a vent, dash, or windshield mount, it's then primarily a question of how easy you want it to be to install and remove the mount, and how securely you want it to hold your phone.

 — Chris McNamara and Jason Peters